cot-rs/cot-site/src/md-pages/master/upgrade-guide.md

 ### Error handling

 * "Not Found" handler support has been removed.
 Instead, there is a single project-global error handler that handles both "Not Found", "Internal Server Error", and other errors that may occur during request processing.
-* The error handler is now almost a regular request handler (meaning you don't have to implement the `ErrorHandler` trait manually) and can access most of the request data, such as request path, method, headers, but also static files, root router URLs, and more. \
+* The error handler is now almost a regular request handler (meaning you don't have to implement the `ErrorHandler` trait manually) and can access most of the request data, such as request path, method, headers, but also static files, root router URLs, and more.
   - The main difference between a regular request handler and an error handler is that the error handler may receive an additional argument of type `RequestError`, which contains information about the error that occurred during request processing.
-  - On the other hand, it can **not** receive the request body, as it might be consumed already.
+  - On the other hand, it can **not** receive the request body, as it might have been consumed already.
 * `Project::server_error_handler` method is now called `error_handler` and returns a `DynErrorPageHandler`.

 ### Dependencies